'Wohnzimmer' Definition

 Home > German Language > What is the meaning of Wohnzimmer?

-The word 'Wohnzimmer' is a German word that can mean 'Living room' in English.
-You can find example sentences below to help you understand how to use the word in context.
+The word 'Wohnzimmer' is a German word that can mean various things in English, such as 'living room' or 'living room'.
+Below are a few of the different meanings of the word 'Wohnzimmer', with examples sentences to help you understand how to use the word in context.

 Das Zimmer - The room